Baby tooth decay might not be the first thing you think about when your baby is teething.

 Have you noticed how incredibly hungry one is while breastfeeding?
 Nursing moms often feel the urge to take snacks in between feeding their baby.
 If this snack is taken at night, and the teeth are not properly cleaned, the food sitting against the teeth can cause cavities in breastfeeding moms.
 Women prone to dental cavities should be extremely careful about their teeth during breastfeeding.

-Preventing caries in children
+Preventing dental caries in infants and toddlers

 Many mothers breastfeed their baby for a year or more, but many also stop after 4 to 6 months, or earlier.
 And in any case, most babies will be introduced to solid foods at around 6 months, so the breastfeeding will be complemented with other food sources.